 To provide additional information about the constituents which respondents represent, we match respondents’ geographic locations to the U.S. Census (97% match rate).
-Using this method, we provide three variables about respondents’ constituents: the proportion of the population that is college-educated (College_prop), the proportion living in an urban area (Urban_prop), and the population size (Population).
-To ensure confidentiality of the respondent, each variable is binned: College_prop and Urban_prop are binned into terciles.
+Using this method, we provide four variables about respondents’ constituents: the proportion of the population that is college-educated (College_prop), the proportion living in an urban area (Urban_prop), and the population size (Population).
+To ensure confidentiality of the respondent, each variable is binned into terciles.

 The proportion of 25-years-or-older residents in the given geographic unit who have completed a 4-year, post-secondary degree.
-This data was taken from 2015 American Community Survey.
+This data is taken from American Community Survey.

 The proportion of residents in the given geographic unit who reside in an urban area.
 This data is taken from the 2010 Census.

 The total number of residents living in the given geographic unit.
 This data is taken from the American Community Survey.

 The proportion of the votes, by county, for Joe Biden in the 2020 Presidential election.

 Note: Each sub-county government is matched to the relevant county in which it is contained.